Polly Platt

-Mary Marr "Polly" Platt (January 29, 1939 – July 27, 2011) was an American film producer, production designer and screenwriter.
+Mary Marr "Polly" Platt (January 29, 1939 – July 27, 2011) was an American film producer, production designer, and screenwriter.
 She was the first woman accepted into the Art Directors Guild, in 1971.
 In addition to her credited work, she was known as a mentor (for which she was honored with Women in Film Crystal Award) as well as an uncredited collaborator and networker.
 In the case of the latter, she is credited with contributing to the success of ex-husband and director Peter Bogdanovich's early films; mentoring then first-time director and writer Cameron Crowe, and discovering actors including Cybill Shepherd, Tatum O'Neal, Owen Wilson, Luke Wilson, and director Wes Anderson.
-Platt also suggested that director James L. Brooks meet artist and illustrator Matt Groening, sparking a collaboration from which the longest-running scripted prime-time series in American television history, The Simpsons, would be spun-off.
+Platt also suggested that director James L. Brooks meet artist and illustrator Matt Groening, a meeting that led to their collaboration on The Simpsons.

 Early life

 Platt was born Mary Marr Platt in Fort Sheridan, Illinois, on January 29, 1939, later choosing to be known as 'Polly'.
 Her father, John, was a colonel in the Judge Advocate General's Corps of the United States Army, while her mother, Vivian, worked in advertising; she had a brother, John.
 She moved to Germany at the age of six when her father presided over the Dachau Trials.
 Platt later returned to the US and attended the Carnegie Institute of Technology, now known as Carnegie Mellon University.
 Phillip Klein, Platt's husband of eight months in 1960, died in a car accident.